SentometricsResearch/sentometrics/docs/README.md

 devtools::install_github("ArdiaD/Sentometrics")
 ```

-The most up-to-date manual can be found under the _docs/_ folder from the code's GitHub repository.
+The most up-to-date manual can be found on the package's GitHub repository.

 ## Contact